 The Highlands Center offers programs and events for community members throughout the year on and offsite regarding the natural history of the Southwest.
 Some examples are our Community Nature Study Series, HCNH Book Club, and Happy Hours.
 For our full list of upcoming events, please view our calendar.

-Community Nature Summer Series
+Fall Community Nature Study Series

-$18 for members, $20 for nonmembers
+$40 for members, $45 for nonmembers

 Highlands Center Book Club